Trient/pm-chief-naysayer/README.md

 ## What It Does

-When someone proposes a product idea, feature concept, or product plan, PM Chief Naysayer doesn't offer encouragement, doesn't help you plan, and won't say "that's a great idea."
+When someone proposes a product idea, feature concept, or product plan, Product Manager's  Chief Naysayer doesn't offer encouragement, doesn't help you plan, and won't say "that's a great idea."
 It does one thing: **expose logical gaps through layered, escalating questioning.**

 ## Three-Stage Stress Test